-1. The nature and cost of the accommodations needed to provide care for the child at the program;

-- 2. The ability to secure funding or services from other sources; - 3.
+- 1. The nature and cost of the accommodations needed to provide care for the child at the program; - 2.
+The ability to secure funding or services from other sources; - 3.
 BASEC's overall financial resources; - 4.
-The number of persons employed by BASEC;

-5. The effect on BASEC's expenses and resources, or any other impact of BASEC's operations, of providing the required accommodations;

-6. Whether the required accommodations would alter the fundamental nature of the program.
+The number of persons employed by BASEC; - 5.
+The effect on BASEC's expenses and resources, or any other impact of BASEC's operations, of providing the required accommodations; - 6.
+Whether the required accommodations would alter the fundamental nature of the program.

-BASEC Policy for Student Use of Cell Phones
+BASEC Policy for Student Use of Cell Phones and Smart Watches

-BASEC @ Burbank, BASEC @ Chenery, BASEC @ Green Meadow, and BASEC @ Fowler
+BASEC @ Burbank, BASEC @ Chenery, BASEC @ BMHS 7-8, BASEC @ Green Meadow, and BASEC @ Fowler

-We strongly discourage families from sending their elementary and middle school aged children to BASEC with a cell phone.
-Cell phones can be a distraction from engaging with peers and learning experiences and can present challenges for maintaining internet safety.
-We appreciate when families can help keep our programs as free from cell phones as possible.
+We strongly discourage families from sending their elementary and middle school aged children to BASEC with a cell phone or smart watch.
+Cell phones/smart watches can be a distraction from engaging with peers and learning experiences and can present challenges for maintaining internet safety.
+We appreciate when families can help keep our programs as free from cell phones/smart watches as possible.

-We understand that some families require that their child carry a cell phone, particularly in cases where the child walks home from BASEC.
-To meet these needs, we require that students only use their cell phones:
+We understand that some families require that their child carry a cell phone or smart watch, particularly in cases where the child walks home from BASEC.
+To meet these needs, we require that students only use their phones/watches:

-- •To contact or reply to a parent/guardian, - •After asking permission from a BASEC teacher, AND - •While under the direct supervision of that teacher during phone call or messaging.
+- To contact or reply to a parent/guardian, - After asking permission from a BASEC teacher, AND - While under the direct supervision of that teacher during phone call or messaging.